justincox56601/flight-Data/README.md

 # flight-Data
 a simple web app that pulls flight data from an API and puts it in a database

+Intro To Databases is the propername for this directory.
+This will hold all of the modules I create for this class/project

 uses MVC design pattern to keep everything ecanpsulated uses a singleton pattern for database security uses prepared statements for sql security